ajlennon/chomsky-nuremburg-analysis/_reports/ANALYSIS_SUMMARY.md

 - **Evidence:** 88 supporting excerpts found
 - **Significance:** Evidence supports Chomsky's characterization of US attitude

-### 📋 Out of Scope: Tokyo Trials Claims (9 claims)
+### 📋 Not Reviewed: Tokyo Trials Claims (9 claims)

-**Important:** Claims relating to Tokyo Trials are **out of scope** for this analysis.
-This work focuses exclusively on Nuremberg Trials claims.
+**Important:** Claims relating to Tokyo Trials are **not reviewed** in this analysis because there is **no available evidence in the Harvard archive we are using**.

 The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
-While Chomsky's essay discusses Tokyo Trials, those claims are not reviewed in this analysis.
+While Chomsky's essay discusses Tokyo Trials, those claims cannot be verified using this archive because the materials are not part of this collection.

-The following Tokyo Trials claims were identified in Chomsky's essay but are not analyzed:
+The following Tokyo Trials claims were identified in Chomsky's essay but are not analyzed due to lack of available evidence in the archive:

 1. **General Yamashita Case** (1 claim)
    - Claim about Yamashita being hanged for atrocities by troops he had no contact with
-   - **Status:** Out of Scope
+   - **Status:** Not Reviewed (no evidence in archive)

 2. **Justice Pal Dissent** (5 claims)
    - Claims about Pal being independent Asian justice
    - Claims about Pal's 700-page dissent
    - Claims about Pal comparing atom bombs to Nazi crimes
-   - **Status:** Out of Scope
+   - **Status:** Not Reviewed (no evidence in archive)

 3. **Tokyo Tribunal Assessment** (3 claims)
    - Claims about Tokyo Tribunal being "farcical"
-   - **Status:** Out of Scope
+   - **Status:** Not Reviewed (no evidence in archive)

 4. **Admiral Gernetz/Nimitz Case** (1 claim)
    - Claim about Gernetz case where Nimitz testified